I’m redesigning brainstorming for asynchronous participation and I love it

 - It should be crystal clear what participants should do, how they should move through the document, and how they should interact with the live session results.

-- If you’re interested in seeing this in action, stay tuned!
-As I keep iterating, I’ll share some examples and templates for how to do this in a future column.
+- If you’re interested in seeing this in action, here are some examples and templates for how to do this.

 - Share your redesigned doc with the entire group, and give people a deadline to participate.